 Ferries from Ireland to Scotland

 There are twelve daily ferries sailing from Ireland to Scotland.
 P&O Ferries sail six times a day from Larne to Cairnryan and Stena Line have six daily sailings from Belfast to Cairnryan.
-There are currently no sailing between the Republic of Ireland and Scotland.
+There are currently no passenger ferries sailing between the Republic of Ireland and Scotland.

 The Stena Line Belfast to Cairnryan ferry service offers a direct link from the heart of Northern Ireland to the South West of Scotland on their two cruise ferries the Superfast VII and Superfast VIII.
 The crossing time is approximately 2 hours.